Raku/L10N/INTRO.md

 The `xx/xx` files contain the translations for the localizations.

-Each file consists of lines, which are either a comment if they start with a "#" (and are thus ignored), or they consist of *two* words (as
+Each file consists of lines, which are either a comment if they start with a "#" (and are thus ignored), or they consist of one word identifying an entry followed by a pipe separated list of possible translations:

-in: two strings, separated by whitespace)..
+    # this is a commented line, followed by a regular translation
+    while     dum
+    # and the next line illustrate multiple possible translations
+    until     ĝis | ghis | gxis

 The first word consists of a prefix, followed by a hyphen, and then the name of the Raku feature to be translated.

-The second word should be the translation in the given localization.
+The rest of the line provide translations in the given localization.

+>⚠️ Comments are only possible on their own line, they can not be added at the end of a regular line.

+# Example of usage and expectable effect

 So, e.g. in an Italian localization: